 · Controlling organizations (i.e., the “Parent Corporation”), if applicable.

-· An organization chart, and personnel.
+· An organization chart and personnel.
 Names and titles of senior management positions and any controlling entities or individuals, as well as relationships between these roles must be indicated.

 Note that any controlling organization will be required to create a corporate profile.
 The Corporation ID of each controlling organization is also required.
-Once the appropriate Access IDs to the CTLS and corporate profile is completed, the main part of the application must be submitted.
+Once the appropriate Access IDs to the CTLS and corporate profile are completed, the main part of the application must be submitted.

 How to Confirm Licence Ownership

 Confirming licence ownership is about disclosing the proposed Licence Holder and Responsible Person, as previously discussed.
 The mailing address must be a Canadian address where the application will receive official mailed correspondence.
 Site and testing details identify the primary Canadian site at which the testing activities are proposed to occur.
-Testing processes are also disclosed for different forms of testing which may include testing for chemical contaminants (e.g., heavy metals); microbial contaminants such as yeasts, moulds and bacteria; cannabinoid content and potency; purity; pesticides; stability analysis (including expiry date), seed viability and other testing types.
+Testing processes are also disclosed for different forms of testing which may include testing for chemical contaminants (e.g., heavy metals); microbial contaminants such as yeasts, moulds and bacteria; cannabinoid content and potency; purity; pesticides; stability analysis (including expiry date); seed viability and other testing types.

 The Site personnel section focuses on the qualifications of the Head of Laboratory and any designated Alternate Heads as these relate to the duties of their positions.
-The Head must possess a degree in science related to the work being conducted, awarded by a Canadian university or by a foreign university recognized by a Canadian professional association.
+The Head must possess a degree in a science related to the work being conducted, awarded by a Canadian university or by a foreign university recognized by a Canadian professional association.
 Confirmation that the Head will perform their duties at the site must also be submitted.